zinserjan/mocha-webpack/docs/installation/webpack-configuration.md

 *Info*: You can install this plugin with `npm install --save-dev webpack-node-externals`

-Maybe you noticed that [entry](https://webpack.github.io/docs/configuration.html#entry), [output.filename](https://webpack.github.io/docs/configuration.html#output-filename) and [output.path](https://webpack.github.io/docs/configuration.html#output-path) are completely missing in this config. mocha-webpack does this automatically for you and if you would specify it anyway, it will be overridden.
+Maybe you noticed that [entry](https://webpack.github.io/docs/configuration.html#entry) and [output.path](https://webpack.github.io/docs/configuration.html#output-path) are completely missing in this config. mocha-webpack does this automatically for you, but it respects custom `output` settings.
+This is especially useful, when you want to write the files to disk with an additional plugin.

 ## Sourcemaps